nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---

+The network is running well.
+If you have any problems please [fill in the support form](https://nycmesh.net/support)

+2020-9-27

+The server at SN3 was reconfigured and speeds are now much improved

 2020-9-23

 Saratoga North and West sectors are at a slower speed than usual.
 This is a problem with a server that will be fixed on Sunday 27